tobbie/c-sharp-design-patterns/CONTRIBUTING.md

-# Contributing to the c-sharp-algorithms project
+# Contributing to the c-sharp-design-patterns project
 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's:

 - Reporting a bug